-Atlas Studios in Newburgh, NY is an historic industrial factory converted into workshop & studios for artists, makers, entrepreneurs, and creative professionals seeking space in a dynamic environment, in an historic city just 60 miles north of NYC.
+Atlas Studios in Newburgh, NY is a 1920s industrial factory converted into workshop & studios for artists, makers, entrepreneurs, and creative professionals seeking space in a dynamic environment.
 We offer secure, private studios in a historic industrial building with 14' ceilings, hardwood floor, large operable windows with beautiful natural light.
 The building has been modernized for 24-hour access, wi-fi, heat, A/C, & is fully sprinklered.
-Tenants have access to freight elevators, loading dock, common area kitchen, off-street parking & photo studio.
+Tenants have access to freight elevators, loading dock, common area kitchen & off-street parking.

 ATLAS is also home to ATLAS INDUSTRIES, a design & manufacturing firm formed in 1993 by Joseph Fratesi and Thomas Wright to provide interior, furniture, and product design services.
 In 2012, they relocated their office and workshop from Gowanus, Brooklyn to Newburgh, NY, and began the transformation of the 1920s industrial building into amazing light filled work spaces.

 In addition to our diverse, energetic group of tenants, our gallery space hosts art shows, concerts, literary and film events.

 Thomas and Joseph established Atlas Industries in Gowanus, Brooklyn in 1993.
 Brooklyn then was not what Brooklyn is now, but even as it emerged from the long shadow of Manhattan, Gowanus clung to its gritty, industrial character.
 Our building was filled with artists and makers, and we immediately embraced both our small community, and the neighborhood.
 As our business grew, we took over more space, eventually occupying the entire first floor, and then buying the building.
 But the second floor remained a collection of artists and small businesses in various creative fields with whom we shared a relationship that went far beyond landlord/tenant.